BlockzeroLabs/flash-docs/source/getting-started/faq.rst

 What is the “yield pool” and how does it increase?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The "Yield Pool" is the total yield earned by a particular Flash Strategy.
+The "Yield Pool" is the total available yield earned by a particular Flash Strategy.
 When users deposit their tokens
 into the Flashstake Protocol, they are sent to a specific Flash Strategy which redirects them to an underlying
 protocol, such as AAVE.
 This results in the earning of yield, or interest, over time, which is accumulated in
 the strategy's "yield pool".
 It's important to note that each Flash strategy has its own unique yield pool.